-Whether you follow the full IB Diploma or the Diploma Courses programme, the programmes culminate in Graduation where you will receive the St. Andrews Graduation Certificate.
+Whether you follow the full IB Diploma or the Diploma Courses programme, upon completing the respective requirements, you will receive the St. Andrews Graduation Certificate.
 This is equivalent to the Mathayom 6 certificate that school leavers receive in the Thai education system.